oppia/oppia-web-developer-docs/Validation-of-handler-args.md

 #### Case 2:

 The cases for which validate method is written in domain class but they are designed differently like in some domain class, validate_dict() method is present which validates the dictionary form of the data directly and in some cases validate method needs some extra arguments like a flag for strict validation.
 Since there is no general way to handle these cases, a separate method should be written for each such argument in the domain_objects_validator file which calls each validate method uniquely.
-The newly written method of the domain_objects_validator file should be directly passed into the schema with a schema key named ‘validate_method’.
+The newly written method of the domain_objects_validator file should be directly passed into the schema with a schema key named ‘validation_method’.
 Schema for these cases should have the two keys as follows:
 1. **type**: 'object_dict'
-2. **validate_method**: method written in domain_objects_validator for calling validate method from domain class directly.
+2. **validation_method**: method written in domain_objects_validator for calling validate method from domain class directly.

 **Example**:  Let change_list be a list of dicts where each dict item is a representation of the ExplorationChange domain object in the exp_domain file.
 The schema for change_list should look like:
 ```python